THU-EricHuang/Slow-fast-population-mobility-coevolution-model_v1/README.md

 ├── Data&Result_US_SantaClaraCounty/
 │   └── (Used to store preprocessed data, intermediate results, and final model outputs) ├── raw data/
 │   └── (Used to store all raw data, e.g., Census CBG data, etc. Need to be download with the open link provided by U.S. government.
-Safegraph OD should be paid in official website.)
+OD data from large company should be paid in official website.)
 ├── utils/
 │   └── (Contains utility functions and helper scripts required for the model) │